To build scope & capacity for clinical research

 Naloxone is currently available nationally as a nasal spray or in a pre-filled syringe.
 In all states, Nyxoid® nasal spray and Prenoxad® pre-filled syringes are available over the counter from a pharmacy.
 With some basic training, it can be administered by anyone.

 In New South Wales, Western Australia and South Australia, the ‘Take Home Naloxone’ pilot offers Naloxone free of charge from community and hospital-based pharmacies, alcohol and drug treatment centres, needle and syringe programs, custodial release programs and GP clinics.
-Visit the Take Home Naloxone page for further details:
+Visit the Take Home Naloxone Pilot page for further details.

-Take Home Naloxone is available for free in ACT, QLD, NT and VIC to opioid users, their friends and families through the services listed below.
+Take Home Naloxone is available for free to people who use drugs, their friends and families through the services listed below.